 Vexere is one of the few platforms where international passengers can select their exact carriage and berth position at the time of booking, receive an English-language confirmation with a Vietnamese-to-English ticket decoder, and access a dedicated English-speaking support team for any station-day issues.

-Because Vexere’s integration is direct with VNR’s central seat inventory, the ticket you receive is the same document the Autogate reads.
+Because Vexere’s integration is direct with VNR’s central seat inventory, the ticket you receive is the same document the station gate reads.
 There is no intermediary booking reference to exchange, no risk of a voucher-vs-ticket confusion on standard VNR trains, and no hidden fees on top of official VNR pricing.

-According to Vexere data, passengers who book at least 5 days in advance on the Hanoi to Ho Chi Minh City route are 3 times more likely to secure a lower-berth soft sleeper position compared to same-day bookings.
+According to Vexere booking patterns, passengers who book at least 5 days in advance on the Hanoi to Ho Chi Minh City route significantly improve their chances of securing a lower-berth soft sleeper position, since these seats are typically the first to sell out on this route.

 Troubleshooting: What to Do When Things Go Wrong